Hurricane kayaks include a variety of water worth vessels. The company has been around since 2011 and has grown considerably in its offerings.

 The seating is also comfortable and entirely adjustable so you can be sure you’ll be comfortable on an all-day fishing trip.
 The kayak weighs in at 55 pounds and has a weight capacity of 350 pounds which means it will hold larger paddlers in addition to all of their necessary gear.

 The SweetWater 126 is one of the newest additions to the fishing and sit-on-top kayak lines in Hurricane Kayaks.
-Over at Adventure Kayak Magazine, you can watch a video from someone who reviewed the 126 and had lots of praise to give this kayak.

 The hull design is excellent when it comes to stability and overall performance on the water.
 With its 1st Class Frame Seat, you can rest assured that the kayak is equipped for a day out on the water.
 You can also choose an optional rudder if you’d like.

 Day Touring Kayaks

 According to Hurricane, the Day Touring Series of kayaks consists of their Sojourn line.
 It is a kayak that is perfect for paddlers of any experience from beginners to more advanced.
 Made of a light thermoform, they are as pleasing to the eye as they are functional.

 - A touring kayak that excels in tight, twisting environments